 The City has 17+ miles of tails and greenways for walking, jogging and bicycling.
 The trail connects to Camp Lejeune, neighborhoods, and parks throughout the City.
 Jacksonville Trails & Greenways

 The United Service Organizations of North Carolina (USO-NC), founded in 1941, is the lead organization charged with supporting military servicemen and women in the state of North Carolina.
-The USO in downtown Jacksonville on Tallman Street is the longest operating USO in the world.
+The USO in downtown Jacksonville on Tallman Street is the oldest continuously-operating USO in the world.
 Eleven percent of U.S. military active duty forces call North Carolina home.
 With seven major military installations, North Carolina has the fourth largest demographic of active and reserve duty components in the country.
 North Carolina USO

 For more great ideas on what to do in Jacksonville, check out Visit Jacksonville website.